 - Application and required documentation completed

 For every home we work on for Project Shine we will have two 10-year sealed battery smoke alarms that the Huntington fire department will install for those that would like them or need them.
 This is part of a project the Huntington Fire Department is conducting with the Red Cross, who is providing the smoke alarms.

-The City of Huntington partners with a variety home repair volunteer programs based on approved applicants specific repair needs.
+The City of Huntington partners with a variety of home repair volunteer programs based on the needs of approved applicants.

 The City of Huntington will evaluate applications for this project regardless of race, sex, color, religion, family status, national origin or existing handicap.

 Exterior work will be completed by three volunteer work camps bringing 1,400 youth and adult volunteers.
 Housing accommodations will be provided by local churches and Marshall University.
 Work camps consist of the following:

 - Appalachian Service Project headquartered in Johnson City, TN